safi-ullah-031/UnlockSpy/README.md

 # 🔓 UnlockSpy

-**UnlockSpy** is a lightweight, stealthy Python tool that sends a WhatsApp notification to the device owner every time the system is unlocked.
+**UnlockSpy** is a lightweight, stealthy Python tool that sends a WhatsApp notification to the device owner whenever the system is unlocked.
 It’s built for personal security and monitoring, without consuming unnecessary system resources.

 ---